chinholla/research-paper-popularity-tracker-aws/README.md

 # Research Paper Popularity Tracker
 #### Project Overview

-The **Research Paper Popularity Tracker** is a serverless application designed to track the popularity of research papers based on their citation count, views, or downloads.
-It uses **Python** for data processing and script automation, **AWS Lambda** for serverless execution, **API Gateway** for handling HTTP requests, and **Streamlit** for an intuitive web interface.
-This application allows users to track research paper trends and visualize real-time popularity metrics in an easy-to-use interface.
+The **Research Paper Popularity Tracker** is an innovative project designed to track the popularity of research papers in real time.
+By utilizing **Python** for web scraping, the system extracts essential details like the title of the **paper**, **author name(s)**, and **abstract** from various research sources.
+These details are dynamically retrieved through an **HTTP API** powered by **AWS API Gateway**, which triggers AWS Lambda functions to handle the backend logic.
+The use of **BeautifulSoup** for scraping ensures scalability, allowing the system to gather data from multiple sources.
+The project's frontend is built using **Streamlit**, providing users with an intuitive interface to visualize the research paper's popularity trends and track metrics such as citation count, views, and downloads.
+With this serverless architecture, the tracker efficiently handles real-time requests and offers a smooth, scalable solution for research monitoring.

 # Technology Stack